Scottish franchisee to launch Domino’s in Germany

 What is the VAT threshold for compulsory VAT registration?

-A business must register for VAT if its taxable turnover for any consecutive 12-month period exceeds the VAT registration threshold.
+A business must register for VAT if its taxable turnover is more than the VAT threshold for any consecutive 12-month period.

 Another common reason why a business may be forced to register for VAT is if it takes over an existing business that is VAT-registered.
-The test is if the taxable turnover of the purchaser for the last 12 months added to the turnover of the business being purchased is over the VAT registration threshold – if the answer is yes, then the business is obliged to register.
+If the taxable turnover of the purchaser for the last 12 months added to the turnover of the business being purchased is over the VAT registration threshold then the purchasing business must register.

-There is also an obligation to register for VAT if you think your business’ turnover will exceed the threshold within just 30 days, but for most businesses, this would not apply.
-There are other scenarios when VAT registration becomes compulsory, for instance if you are trading outside of the UK.
+You could also be obligated to register for VAT if you think your business’ turnover will exceed the threshold within just 30 days.
+For most businesses, though, this wouldn’t apply.
+Outside of this, there are a few other scenarios when VAT registration becomes necessary.
+For instance, if you’re trading outside of the UK.

-Failure to register on time may lead to late registration penalties and/or ‘failure to notify’ penalties.
+If you don’t register on time, you might have to pay a late registration penalty and/or ‘failure to notify’ penalty.
 What’s more, surcharges and interest are likely to be charged for late payment if the business has a VAT liability.
-If your business’ turnover exceeds the VAT threshold temporarily, you can ask HMRC for an exception from registration.
+If your business’s turnover exceeds the VAT threshold temporarily, you can ask HMRC for an exception from registration.

 Voluntary VAT registration